 Patients diagnosed with diabetes should pay close attention to their eyes and schedule regular eye exams, as diabetes can lead to serious eye conditions such as glaucoma, cataracts, macular edema, and diabetic retinopathy.
-At Normandy Optical, our team of eye doctors will thoroughly examine your eyes, perform a comprehensive eye disease screening, and develop a personalized treatment plan for you.
+At Normandy Optical, our team of diabetic eye doctors near Detroit, MI will thoroughly examine your eyes, perform a comprehensive eye disease screening, and develop a personalized treatment plan for you.
 Schedule an appointment today!

 Some of the most common types of diabetic eye diseases include:

 Diabetic Retinopathy Diabetic retinopathy is damage to blood vessels in the retina, the light-sensitive tissue at the back of the eye.
 Diabetic retinopathy affects about 30 percent of people with diabetes and is often left untreated due to inconsistent visits to the eye doctor.

 Symptoms include floaters, blurred vision, bleeding, and vision loss.
 This disease can lead to glaucoma, cataracts, and macular edema if left untreated.
 While diabetic retinopathy isn't reversible, it is treatable, and it may be possible to prevent further vision loss.
 Some treatment options include diabetes management, maintaining a healthy lifestyle, surgeries, and medication.

 Glaucoma Glaucoma is a condition that is often caused by abnormally high eye pressure and can lead to damage of the optic nerve, causing blurred vision and vision loss.
 Having diabetes doubles your odds of glaucoma.